nathanrodman/growth-eng/README.md

 # Grafana Frontend React Exercise.

 ## Instructions
+1. Clone this repository to your local.
-1. Run `npm install` to install all dependencies needed.
+2. Run `npm install` to install all dependencies needed.

-2. To start the project, run `npm start`.
+3. To start the project, run `npm start`.
 This runs the app in the development mode.

-3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 The page will reload when you make changes.
 You may also see any lint errors in the console.

-4. The repository comes with built in CSS using `emotions`.
+5. The repository comes with built in CSS using `emotions`.
 Feel free to use a different library if it is easier.

 ## Requirements